splunk/public-o11y-docs/incident-intelligence/key-concepts.rst

      - An incident status that incident responders set to indicate that the incident is resolved.
 The status lifecycle for incidents is triggered, then acknowledged, and then resolved.
 Resolving an incident status prevents the escalation to the next step in an incident workflow.

    * - Service
-     - Services let you organize incidents depending on the impacted environmental component.
+     - Services let you organize incidents depending on the impacted component in your environment.
 Services include alert-routing and alert-grouping rules and an incident workflow.

    * - Service-based routing
      - Incident Intelligence relies on a service-based routing scheme.
 Service-based routing automatically organizes and routes incidents depending on the service that it’s impacting.
 Rather than routing to a combination of teams and policies, the service an incident is associated with determines who is notified of the incident.